puppetcarl/puppet-firefox/README.md

 ## Updating Firefox

-Go [here](http://ftp.mozilla.org/pub/mozilla.org/firefox/releases/) and copy the linx of the dmg you want.
+Go [here](http://ftp.mozilla.org/pub/mozilla.org/firefox/releases/) and copy the link of the dmg you want.

 Update the following files with the link
 - manifests/init.pp